 When to Decide

 The final formats of your ebook will determine the kinds and extent of interactive content you can incorporate in your ebook, as well as the layout of the pages.
 Your ebook creation software will also affect your layout and format options.
 Most platforms support limited layout options and export formats.
-Some, like iBooks Author, require you to pick your format and layout style before you begin.
+Some, like iBooks Author (discontinued in 2020), require you to pick your format and layout style before you begin.
 So, you will want to know which format to use before you begin.

 That said, if there’s a chance you will only export your ebook for Kindle, try to decide early on.
-You don’t want to add book widgets or Java Scripts, only to be forced to exclude them in the end.
-Or create a design rich fixed layout, that Kindle does not support.
+You don’t want to add book widgets or Java Scripts only to be forced to exclude them later on or create a design-rich fixed layout that Kindle does not support.